* As an Amazon affiliate, this site earns from qualifying purchases.

 Trust, Rest, and a Place at the Table

-One big theme in this psalm is trust.
+This psalm speaks strongly about trust.
 The writer is not afraid because God is close.
-Even in dark or scary times, he knows God is leading him.
-This connects with the Catholic belief that God walks with us, especially when we suffer.
-We are never alone, even in death.
+Even in dark times, he knows he is being led.
+This reflects the Catholic belief that God walks with us, especially when we face suffering or uncertainty.

 Still Waters in a Busy World